compact21/watchdog_mbim/README.md

-# Modem and network restart daemon for connecting with proto MBIM for Openwrt.
+# Watchdog for restart connecting with proto MBIM for Openwrt.

 I test on my Openwrt LTE5398-M904

-Thanks to the work of "yosh781" on "https://github.com/yosh781"
+Thanks to the work of "yosh781" from "https://github.com/yosh781/Daemon-modem-watchdog_qmi-for-Openwrt"

 Thanks "@antonk" to the support from "https://forum.openwrt.org/t/create-a-sample-procd-init-script/230977"

-If anyone wants to contribute, they know how to contact me... (see Openwrt forum)

 I prefer to put all the scripts in "/root" directory as I don't need to add anything else to /etc/sysupgrade.conf so that they are preserved by sysupgrade